MileHacker Logo

 Iconic Landmarks

 Kamerlengo Fortress: Large, preserved 15th-century fortress.
 Venetians built it for city and port defense.
 Explore its ramparts for excellent harbor, Old Town, and Čiovo island views.
 St. Mark's Tower: Another Venetian defensive tower, near Kamerlengo.
 Part of robust fortifications.
 Cipiko Palace: Complex of palaces of the noble Cipiko family.
-Features beautiful Venetian Gothic architecture.
+Features beautiful Venetian Architecture from the gothic period.
 City Loggia and Clock Tower: 15th-century structures central to medieval life.
 Loggia served as a public space.
 The Riva (Waterfront Promenade): Bustling promenade with cafes, restaurants, boats.
 Picturesque sea, Kamerlengo, and harbor views.
-A social hub, particularly in the evenings.
+A social hub, especially in the evenings.

 Visitor Information & Tips